Freshwater aquarium: History

 Today fishkeeping has become a popular hobby that almost anyone can do.
-Aquarium fish are both wild-caught and bred in Asia and Florida.
+Aquarium fish are both wild-caught and bred throughout the world.
 Captive-bred species are inexpensive and widely available, and are less likely to be infected with diseases or parasites.
 Unfortunately, successive generations of inbred fish frequently have less color and sport smaller fins than their wild counterparts.

 Fundamentals

 A typical household freshwater aquarium set-up, apart from its aquatic tenants, consists of furnishings such as a gravel substrate, live or plastic plants, rocks, driftwood, a backcloth or background, and other decorations.
 Other equipment includes a canopy or hood as an aquarium cover, an aquarium stand or base, lighting accessories, a heater, a thermometer, air pumps, filtration apparatus, airstones, fish food, a fish net, water conditioner, water quality testing kits, a siphon hose or gravel cleaner, and a bucket for water changes.
+When first starting an aquarium biological enhancer is also commonly used to speed up the nitrogen cycle by adding beneficial bacteria.

 Surface area and height are important in the set-up and maintenance of a living biotope.
 The surface area contributes to providing superior in-tank oxygenation and it also facilitates the creation of attractive aquatic themes.
 Freshwater environments benefit more from short and wide aquariums, due to the larger surface area they present to the air; this allows more oxygen to dissolve in the water, and the more oxygen there is, the more fish you can keep.
 In general, a larger-sized aquarium provides a more stable water-world and the hobbyist can also acquire a greater number of fish.
 A large aquarium can also enhance aesthetic value.
 With regards to material, an all-glass aquarium is preferable due to its reasonable cost and its superior ability to resist scratches and discoloration.
 Indoor aquariums are normally placed far from windows, heating and cooling ducts of the house because direct sunlight and temperature changes can negatively affect the aquatic environment.
 Overexposure to sunlight leads to rapid algae growth inside and outside the tank.
 Sudden temperature variations are harmful to fish.